HisDewness/HisDewness/README.md

 - 👋 Hi, I’m Ismail!
 - 👀 I’m interested in back end development, and strengthening skills gained in college.
-- 🌱 I’m currently learning various front end frameworks to make my skillset more well-rounded.
+- 🌱 I’m currently learning various back-end technologies to get more experience under my belt.
 - 💞️ I’m looking to collaborate on anything that interests me!
 - 📫 You can best reach me at my contact email on my profile, or on LinkedIn!